 If you've recently been experiencing a steady decline in conversion rates and an increase in bounce rates, or if these figures have been unimpressive from the start, page speed may be to blame.

-According to Think With Google, a delay of one second in some instances increases the bounce rate by 32%.
+According to , a delay of one second in some instances increases the bounce rate by 32%.
 With site speed, every second matters.
 One second might be too much time for your site to load.
-The ideal site speed score for seamless online shopping according to Google is half a second.
+The ideal site speed score for seamless online shopping according to Google tag manager is .

 Having a slow site speed on Shopify is bad news for any serious business owner or entrepreneur, and must be addressed swiftly.

 Now, overall site speed is dependent on several factors and some of these factors are out of your control.
-For example, consider the internet speed of your customers and clients, their devices, as well as location.
+For example, consider the internet speed of your customers and clients, their devices, as well as location or image files.
 There is simply no point in fussing over these.

 There are, however, lots of other factors that you can alter to improve your Shopify speed.
 Let's take a look at how you can improve your store's speed to deliver a better customer experience.

-How do I determine my Shopify store's page speed?
+How do I determine my Shopify site speed?

-Studying your page speed also helps you to see other areas of your e-commerce site that might need optimization.
-For instance, instead of poor SEO, the root of your high bounce rates may be a slow loading time.
+Studying your page Shopify site speed also helps you to see other areas of your e-commerce site that might need optimization.
+For instance in shopify page speed optimization, instead of poor SEO, the root of your high bounce rates may be a slow loading time.

 How to increase Shopify store speed

-Decrease your page loading time by probing into any of the following:
+Decrease your page loading time by probing into Shopify speed optimization of the following:

 1. Learn to compress images